Dan Ardis Mortgage Specialist, Barrett Financial Group

 How the Process Works

 You apply once with the broker.
-They submit your file to the lenders most likely to approve it at the best terms.
+They submit your file to the lenders most likely to approve it at the most competitive terms.
 You review the options and choose.
-The broker manages the process from there — coordinating with the lender, title company, and escrow to get you to closing.
+The broker manages the process from there, coordinating with the lender, title company, and escrow to get you to closing.

 Want to see what Dan can find for you?